Promotional marketing videos generated multiple media interviews. Twice in The Toronto Star!

 TIP 3: Leverage social media

-As a busy business owner, you probably can’t afford the resources (time or money) to participate on all of the major social media sites.
-Without knowing the nature of your business and its objectives, it is difficult to recommend an effective social marketing strategy.
+As a busy business owner, you probably can’t afford the resources (time or money) to participate on all major social media sites.
+It is difficult to recommend an effective social marketing strategy without knowing the nature of your business and its objectives.

 TIP 4: Needs and dream-based selling techniques